paulrobertlloyd/paulrobertlloyd-v4/src/_content/presentations/2018-04-05-create_leicester.md

   notes: |
     Until 1960, Brazil’s capital was Rio de Janeiro.
 A coastal city, it was seen as vulnerable to attack, with the country’s republican constitution of 1891 stating that the capital should move inland.

     It wasn’t until [Juscelino Kubitschek](https://en.wikipedia.org/wiki/Juscelino_Kubitschek) became President in 1956, that its construction would be ordered.
-His election campaign had promised <q>fifty years of prosperity in five</q> and building a new capital was a key pledge.
+His election campaign had promised “fifty years of prosperity in five” and building a new capital was a key pledge.
 By this point, moving the capital for defensive reasons made little sense.
 No, this was more of a political gesture; a means of announcing Brazil to the world as an optimistic and forward-looking country, ready to move on from its colonial past.
 - image: /images/2018/04/create_leicester/3.jpg
   notes: |
     Kubitschek invited the architect [Oscar Niemeyer](https://en.wikipedia.org/wiki/Oscar_Niemeyer) to design the capital’s landmark civic buildings, with [Lúcio Costa](https://en.wikipedia.org/wiki/Lucio_Costa) winning the contest to arrange it’s urban plan.